 Still, when the big night came, I was happy to see that there were almost no problematic costumes.
 With one glaring exception: Strawberry Shortcake.

 One high school girl burst onto the scene in the costume at right.
-And preceded to spend the entire night very self-consciously doing the sexy dance.
+And proceeded to spend the entire night very self-consciously doing the sexy dance.

-And, lo and behold, a large percentage of the mostly-LDS boys gave her a huge hunk of attention.
+And, lo and behold, a large percentage of the mostly-LDS boys gave her a huge slice of attention.

 One other mom came up to me, furious.
-Her son was the biggest fan or Shortcake and spent a great deal of the evening with her.
-She was upset that the girl would dare show up in such an outfit.
+Her son was Strawberry Tart’s biggest fan and spent a great deal of the evening with her.
+Mom was upset that the girl would dare show up in such an outfit.
 “Oh!
 Of all the girls for him to hang out with!
 Why did she dress like that?”

 While I didn’t disagree, I was surprised she couldn’t see how her son played into the whole situation.
 I responded, “Well, it worked.”